-There is a lot of money in cardio.
+Cardio is a gold mine.
 Almost every gym owner is willing to trade free weights for a bunch of treadmills in order to create a playground for the local fatsos.
-In case you do not know gym owners make most of their money from fatsos.
+In case you don’t know, gyms make most of their money from fatsos.
 There are two main reasons for that.
-First, most people are fat.
-Second, fat people have more money than starving people.
+First, many people are fat.
+Second, fat people usually have more money than starving people.

-The gym owner counts the paper while the unaware overweight warriors are pedaling hard and dreaming of Brad Pitt’s ripped and sexy body from Fight Club.
-To make the experience more complete some people read celebrity gossip magazines during their cardio sessions.
+The goal of the cardio mafia is to count paper while unaware overweight warriors are pedaling hard and dreaming of Brad Pitt’s ripped and sexy body from Fight Club.
+To make the experience more complete, some people read celebrity gossip magazines during their cardio sessions.
 You see it in the movies all the time.
-And when something has been seen in the movies, it slowly comes to life in the real world.
+Monkey see, monkey do.

 Cardio a.k.a. conditioning is not bad at all.
 It has many benefits for your overall health, physique and shape.
 You can even build some muscle if you do high-intensity cardio such as sprinting.
-The problem with cardio comes from high expectations.
-People think that 1 hour of cardio gives them the right to cheat and usually reward themselves with a protein bar full of enough sugar to hold the title Diabetes in a Box.
+The problems with cardio are caused by the high expectations.
+People think that an hour of cardio gives them the right to cheat and usually reward themselves with a protein bar full of enough sugar to hold the title Diabetes in a Box.

 The average person would burn 350-550 kcal in an hour of cardio.
 When you reward yourself with a waffle that contains 450 kcal, your cardio session goes down the drain as far as far caloric deficit is concerned.
 However, all other benefits stay and even this practice is better than sitting on the sofa and daydreaming about candy bars.